jfbrennan/retchful/README.md

-# retch
+# RETCHful
-Retch is a 0.4kb abstraction of [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that makes doing RESTful requests enjoyable!
+RETCHful is three simple functions that make doing REST calls more reliable and enjoyable than using `fetch` directly.
+It works on both client and server.

 ## API